Over-the-horizon radar: Soviet Union / Ukraine / Russia

 Beginning as early as the 1950s, the Soviet Union had also studied OTH systems.
 The first experimental model appears to be the Veyer (Hand Fan), which was built in 1949.
 The next serious Soviet project was Duga, built outside Mykolaiv on the Black Sea coast near Odessa in Ukraine.
 Aimed eastward, Duga first ran on 7 November 1971, and was successfully used to track missile launches from the far east and Pacific Ocean to the testing ground on Novaya Zemlya.

 This was followed by the first operational system Duga-1, known in the west as Steel Yard, which first broadcast in 1976.
 Built outside Gomel, near Chernobyl, it was aimed northward and covered the continental United States.
 Its loud and repetitive pulses in the middle of the shortwave radio bands led to its being known as the "Russian Woodpecker" by amateur radio (ham) operators.
 The Soviet Union eventually shifted the frequencies they used, without admitting they were even the source, largely due to its interference with certain long-range air-to-ground communications used by commercial airliners.
 A second system was set up near Komsomolsk-on-Amur in the Russian Far East, also covering the continental United States and Alaska.

 In early 2014, Russia announced a new system, called Container, that was to see over 3000 km.

-Podsolnukh (Sunflower) - Coast-horizon shortwave station short-range radar.
-Designed to detect surface and air targets at a distance of 450 km.
-Designed for use in coastal surface and air control systems within the 200 mi economic zone.
-"Sunflower" allows operators to automatically and simultaneously detect, track and classify up to 300 offshore and 100 air objects beyond the radio horizon, and provide their coordinates to the targeting systems and armaments of ships and air defense systems.
+Another recent Russian OTH radar system is Podsolnukh (Sunflower), a coast-horizon shortwave station short-range radar.
+"Sunflower" is designed to detect surface and air targets at a distance of 450 km, and meant for use in coastal surface and air control systems within the 200 mi economic zone.
+The system allows operators to automatically and simultaneously detect, track and classify up to 300 offshore and 100 air objects beyond the radio horizon, and provide their coordinates to the targeting systems and armaments of ships and air defense systems.
 The radar passed state tests in 2008.
 Three stations are on duty, in the Sea of Okhotsk, the Sea of Japan, and the Caspian Sea.